instructor-ai/instructor/docs/blog/posts/llama-cpp-python.md

 ## llama-cpp-python

 Recently llama-cpp-python has made support structured outputs via JSON schema available.
 This is a time-saving alternative to extensive prompt engineering and can be used to obtain structured outputs.
-This is also available as a [OpenAI compatible client](https://llama-cpp-python.readthedocs.io/en/latest/#openai-compatible-web-server) but we'll be using the in process mechanism to avoid any network dependency.

 In this example we'll cover a more advanced use case of by using `JSON_SCHEMA` mode to stream out partial models.
 To learn more partial streaming check out [partial streaming](../../concepts/partial.md).